GDSCI2IT/food-ordering-app/README.md

-/the project has unfinished cart logic / if anyone who finds solution give a pull request
+## the project has unfinished cart logic /
+if anyone who finds solution give a pull request

 ## Available Scripts